abrovko/GarminPocketCasts/README.md

 | Downloading episode audio | **Wi-Fi** — a known network in range |
 | Playback | nothing; it is all on the watch |

+Entering the proxy address and token wants the phone in range too, and that is what makes it
+painless: the text picker opens a text box and keyboard **on the phone**, so both are a copy-paste and neither is spelled out on the watch.

-Entering the proxy address and token needs the phone in range too — the text picker opens a keyboard on the phone.
-How much it accepts is up to the watch: a fēnix 7 stops at 31 characters, a fēnix 8 takes 256.
-The setup instructions ask for a short hostname and a 22-character token so that they fit either; if your watch has the roomier picker you are free to use longer ones, bearing in mind that every watch you set the proxy up on has to be able to type the same token.
+What the phone does not change is how much the field accepts — that cap belongs to the watch and applies to pasted text as much as typed.
+A fēnix 7 stops at 31 characters, a fēnix 8 takes
+256. The setup instructions ask for a short hostname and a 22-character token so that they fit either; if your watch has the roomier picker you are free to use longer ones, bearing in mind that every watch you set the proxy up on has to accept the same token.

 The address is entered without `https://` — the watch assumes it — so those eight characters never count against the limit.
-An explicit `http://` or `https://` is accepted too if you prefer to type it.
+An explicit `http://` or `https://` is accepted too.

 ## Getting it onto a watch